Fractional Chern Insulators Transition in Non-ideal Flat Bands of Twisted Mono-bilayer Graphene

-In this Letter, we demonstrate and explain a topological transition between two distinct fractional Chern insulators realized in a non-ideal flat band, and show that it is driven by a geometric instability of the Bloch wave functions.
-Using twisted monolayer–bilayer graphene (tMBG) as a platform, we analyze the $C=2$ conduction flat bands of the continuum model (CM) under a perpendicular electric field \cite{Bistritzer2011,Rademaker2020TMBG,Ma2021TMBG} and first benchmark them within the Hartree–Fock (HF) approximation.
-As the CM parameter $\kappa$ is tuned, the single-particle quantum geometry degrades, and an interaction-induced Chern number transition happens at large $\kappa$.
-More specifically, exact diagonalization (ED) results show two distinct FCI phases separated by a continuous transition at $\kappa_c=0.55$.
-Interestingly, this transition is driven by an intrinsic geometric instability of the Bloch states revealed by our hybrid-Wannier analysis at both non-interacting and HF level.
-For $\kappa<\kappa_c$, the target $|C|=2$ conduction band is geometrically stable and effectively decomposes into two independent $C=1$ even-odd sectors similar to ideal cases.
-After that, interactions then stabilize a Halperin-(112)–like phase with non-chiral edge modes \cite{Wen2004}.
-For $\kappa>\kappa_c$, the wavefunction become geometric unstable, and the system enters a Laughlin-type FCI with an enhanced derivation from the ideal limit.
-To account for such unconventional phenomenon, we propose a “color-separation” conjecture: a non-ideal flat band can be regarded as a superposition of a partially ideal Chern component and additional non-ideal components.
-After that, interactions locally hybridize original colors when the wave function is geometric unstable, leaving one ideal component to support the FCI ground states.
-Finally, by introducing a weak perpendicular magnetic field \cite{Xie2021TBGFCI,Bistritzer2011Butterfly,Hejazi2019,Rademaker2020TMBG,Sheffer2021BUtterflyCode} as a “color separator,” we extract the band components and identify perfectly ideal subcomponents at $\kappa>\kappa_c$ that support the FCI, thereby substantiating the conjecture.
-Importantly, such mechanism for stabilizing FCIs in non-ideal flat bands appear generic: they extend naturally to higher-Chern bands, broadening the known conditions under which FCIs can emerge.
+In this Letter, we use twisted monolayer-bilayer graphene (tMBG) \cite{Bistritzer2011,Rademaker2020TMBG,Ma2021TMBG} to demonstrate a transition between two FCIs in a non-ideal flat band, driven by a geometric instability of the Bloch wave functions.
+As the parameter $\kappa$ is tuned in the $C=2$ conduction flat bands of the continuum model (CM), the single-particle quantum geometry degrades and an interaction-induced Chern-number reconstruction appears at large $\kappa$.
+Our exact diagonalization (ED) calculation is performed within a single-band projection onto the target non-interacting $C=2$ conduction band and finds two FCIs separated by a transition at $\kappa_c=0.55$, while Hartree-Fock (HF) at integer filling is used only as a band-theory test of the Bloch-state reconstruction tendency.
+The transition occurs where hybrid-Wannier analysis of the non-interacting band reveals a local geometric instability. \blacktext{For $\kappa<\kappa_c$, the geometrically stable $C=2$ band remains close to an ideal construction with two approximately ideal components entangled through real-space translations.} Interactions then stabilize a Halperin-(112)-like phase with non-chiral edge modes \cite{Wen2004}.
+For $\kappa>\kappa_c$, while the target bands remain $C=2$ without interaction, the wavefunction becomes geometrically unstable, and the system enters a Laughlin-type FCI with an enhanced deviation from the ideal limit. \blacktext{In this regime, the two components can no longer be viewed as colors entangled through real-space translations.
+Their relation is instead fixed by the hidden wave-function structure of the target band: interactions make the hidden near-ideal $C=1$ component relevant to the Laughlin-type FCI and its strongly non-ideal partner irrelevant, while the weak perpendicular magnetic field introduced below separates out the same ideal component as a single-particle probe and thereby directly supports this picture} \cite{Xie2021TBGFCI,Bistritzer2011Butterfly,Hejazi2019,Rademaker2020TMBG,Sheffer2021BUtterflyCode}.
+Such a mechanism for stabilizing FCIs in non-ideal flat bands should extend naturally to higher-Chern bands, broadening the known conditions under which FCIs can emerge.